-12. Professional accountants are reminded that, from time to time, circumstances may warrant (whether because of the complexity of an assignment or otherwise) that a professional accountant advise his/her client that he/she considers it desirable to take specialist advice.
-In certain circumstances it may be appropriate for a professional accountant either to consult another accountant or to instruct or to suggest to his/her client to instruct a member of another profession to advise.
+12. Professional accountants are reminded that, from time to time, circumstances may warrant (whether because of the complexity of an assignment or otherwise) that a professional accountant advise their client that they consider it desirable to take specialist advice.
+In certain circumstances it may be appropriate for a professional accountant either to consult another accountant or to instruct or to suggest to their client to instruct a member of another profession to advise.